nixterrimus/tumbld/readme.md

     drawingarchitecture

 If desired, pass in `-s` as the first argument and the photos from these blogs will be placed into subfolders.

+Number of pages to be downloaded can be change using the -p switch:

+    tumbld.sh -p 10 architectureblog

 # Common Problems